vvasabi/sassy-faces/README.md

 * Use SASS in a JSF project with simple installation
 * Use JRuby or native Ruby (POSIX OSes only for now)
 * Expression Language is supported (see below for its limitation)
-* Compass is also supported (requires
+* Compass is also partially supported (requires [Compass gem-in-a-jar](https://github.com/vvasabi/compass-gem-in-a-jar) in JRuby mode; see below the limitation)
-  [Compass gem-in-a-jar](https://github.com/vvasabi/compass-gem-in-a-jar)
-  in JRuby mode)

 ## Installation